-Duke University Center for International & Global Studies is pleased to host Dr. Piotr Plewa as a Visiting Research Scholar during the 2018-2019 academic year.
+Duke University Center for International & Global Studies is pleased to host Dr. Piotr Plewa as a Visiting Research Scholar for the 2018-2019 and 2019-2020 academic years.

 International migration, international development, labor policies, South and East Asia, Europe, Latin America